W427697/Discord-/docs/writing-tests/importing-stories-in-tests.md

 Once you execute Playwright, it opens a new browser window, loads Storybook's isolated iframe, asserts if the inputs contain the specified values, and displays the test results in the terminal.

 ---

+## Troubleshooting

+### Run tests in other frameworks

+Storybook provides community led addons for other frameworks like [Vue 2](https://storybook.js.org/addons/@storybook/testing-vue), [Vue 3](https://storybook.js.org/addons/@storybook/testing-vue3) and [Angular](https://storybook.js.org/addons/@storybook/testing-angular).
+However these addons are still lacking support for the latest stable Storybook release.
+If you're interested in helping out, we recommend reaching out to the maintainers using the default communication channels (GitHub and [Discord server](https://discord.com/channels/486522875931656193/839297503446695956)).

 #### Learn about other UI tests